ccameron-chromium/hdr-headroom-limit/EXPLAINER.md

 Applications have also requested the ability to animate the increasing of this maximum when hovering an image, and to animate the complete removal of this limit when focusing on an image.

+## Privacy and Security

+The precise HDR headroom value of a display is a fingerprinting vector, and should not be exposed.

 ## API changes